thufschmitt/tix-papers/nix-light/compilation.md

 #### Compilation

-The program is compiled according to the rules of the figure \pref{nix-light::compilation} (except for the type annotations whose compilation is covered by the section \ref{typing::structures::listes}).
+The program is compiled according to the rules of the
+\Cref{nix-light::compilation} (except for the type annotations whose compilation is covered by the \Cref{typing::structures::listes}).

 Both languages are quite similar, hence most transformations are simply a transposition of a given structure to the same structure in the other language.